• Home

 On the way, they were joined by supporters and people who were also living with brain injury.
 ‘I wanted our walk to raise awareness of brain injury,’ says Zara.
 ‘Without Icanho’s treatment, if I’m absolutely honest, I have no idea where I’d be now – I’d be rubbish, physically and mentally.
 I’ve met lots of people who didn’t receive this kind of care, just because of their postcode, and their quality of life can be significantly poorer.’

-Zara’s walk has raised around £11,000 so far, earmarked for new equipment for Livability Icanho’s two centres in Stowmarket and Bungay.
+Zara’s walk has raised around £11,000 so far, earmarked for new equipment for Shaftesbury Icanho’s two centres in Stowmarket and Bungay.
 ‘If an able-bodied person had achieved this, it would be amazing,’ says Ian.
 ‘What Zara has done is phenomenal.
 She has a very determined character and a very positive attitude, which is a lot of the battle.
 It shows you can do anything!’
 Zara wants raise awareness for better rehab: ‘Icanho is invaluable and I wish every area in the UK had this kind of brain injury rehabilitation.’

 [thrive_link color=’orange’ link=’https://livability.org.uk/join-in’ target=’_blank’ size=’medium’ align=’aligncenter’]Take on a challenge in 2020 and fundraise[/thrive_link]